opulo-inc/lumenpnp/doc/content/en/docs/motherboard/update-firmware/index.md

 3. Open Marlin firmware's folder on VSCode
 4. Grab Marlin configuration files ([this](https://github.com/MarlinFirmware/Configurations/raw/import-2.0.x/config/examples/Index/REV_03/Configuration.h) and [this](https://github.com/MarlinFirmware/Configurations/raw/import-2.0.x/config/examples/Index/REV_03/Configuration_adv.h)) and replace the files on Marlin/Marlin folder with those new ones

+5. Edit the platformio.ini file to indicate which board you're uploading to.
+Update `default_envs` to read `Index_Mobo_Rev03`.

+{{< container-image path="images/Screen Shot 2022-02-04 at 7.27.25 PM.PNG" alt="BOOT and RESET buttons" >}}

-5. Attach the Index Mobo to your computer with the USB cable
+5. Attach the Index Mobo to your computer with the USB cable.

 6. Boot the STM32 in DFU Mode
     1. Press and hold the `BOOT` button
     2. Press the Reset button